 Another common issue we get calls about is condensation on skylights.
 If you have skylights and they are dripping water, it’s likely because there is excess moisture in the home, not a leak in the skylight or roof.

-Do you have a humidifier built into your furnace?
+Speaking of moisture, do you have a humidifier built into your furnace?
 If you do, you need to make sure it is always set relative to the temperature outside.
 If you have it set to 40-50% on a cold day, that is going to create a lot of moisture build-up inside your home—that is way too humid.
 If you notice condensation on your windows or skylights, then you have excess moisture in your home, and you should turn down that humidifier.

 These are the most common things we hear from people that think they have a leaky roof.
 But it usually turns out to just be consequences of ice dams and condensation in the attic, bathroom fan, or your home.

+If you’re worried your roof might be leaking, contact us at First American!
+Our team is at the ready to inspect your roof, run a home performance test, and get to the bottom of the issue.
 To find out more about how we use home performance testing to fix or prevent these issues, head to our website, or give us a call at 608-783-3101.